serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntitySqlQueryExtensions/Into.md

 # EntitySqlQueryExtensions.Into method
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Add the specified entity to INTO list of the query, and sets it as current INTO row.
+Adds the specified entity to the INTO list of the query, and sets it as the current INTO row.

 ```csharp
 public static SqlQuery Into(this SqlQuery query, IEntity into)